oVirt/ovirt-site/source/feature/networklinking.html.md

     * Connected- should be added after Network Name.

     * Status (icon)- green if plugged and connected, red- otherwise.
 The tooltip should display the plugged and connected status.
-(TODO- Maybe should also combine the VM status)

 *   **Actions**